Cray-HPE/docs-csm/operations/fm_on_baremetal/README.md

 CSM 1.7.1 includes bare-metal FM support, which provides the necessary base OS image, networking, and storage configurations for running the Slingshot Fabric Manager natively within the CSM environment.

+Please note that this feature is only available from CSM 1.7.1 and onwards.

 **NOTE**:

 - `FMNs` are considered Management nodes.